jlinoff/pam/PROPOSAL.md

 Scheduling: this wants durable IDs, so it sits after that lands.
 Item 7 does not, and can precede it.

-## 16. CodeQL: memorable passwords used Math.random() — FIXED in v2.4.1
+## 16. CodeQL: memorable passwords used Math.random() — RELEASED in v2.4.1

 Raised by GitHub Advanced Security on the v2.4.0 pull request, and **found after v2.4.0 had already been released**.
 One alert was real and important; the